kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

     - Social graph.
 Vertices - people.
 Edge - which people know each other.
     - Web graph.
 Vertices - web pages.
 Edge - links to other html pages.
     - Road\rail network.
 Vertices - junctions.
 Edge - a road.
+- Types of data organization in graph oriented databases: property graph and triple stores

+### Property graphs

-- Each vertex consist of:
+Each vertex consist of:
 - a unique identifier
 - a set of outgoing edges
 - a set of incoming edges
 - a collection of properties

-- Each edge consists of:
+Each edge consists of:
 - A unique identifier
 - The vertex at which the edge starts
 - The vertex at which the edge ends
 - A label to describe the kind of relationship between the two vertices
 - A collection of properties

-- You can think of a graph store as consisting of two relational tables, one for vertices and one for edges
+> You can think of a graph store as consisting of two relational tables, one for vertices and one for edges

-### NoSQL types

-Key value

-Wide Column Stores

-Document databases

-Graph databases
+No schema restriction:

+- any vertex is connected to any vertex
+- from any vertex you can find outgoing and incoming edges.
+As well you can traverse
+- labels for edges allow to store different types of relationships between entities (lives_in, born_in)